<img src="http://www.eue21east.com/47538.png" style="display:none;">

 "This particular update [Hummingbird] changed the way Google looked at searches so they no longer emphasize keywords but instead look at the intention behind the search.
 For example, people searching for 'acid reflux' might really be looking for 'why do I have acid reflux?', 'what drugs treat acid reflux?', etc."

-In addition to the relevance, intent, and substance of the content, fresh content is something that Google looks for.
+Note that in addition to the relevance, intent, and substance of the content, fresh content is something that Google looks for.
 And blog posts are perfect for that.
-In 2011 Google implemented a freshness update that became part of Google's search algorithm.
+Back in 2011 Google implemented a freshness update that became part of Google's search algorithm.
 This update was aimed to give a fresher content a more prominent edge in rankings, especially for content where freshness is important.

 But keep in mind that "freshness" comes in different packages.